 - Authors are obliged to immediately report any errors found in their work.

 - Only author who have significatly contirbuted to the scientific work should be share responsibilty and accountability for the results.
 Authors are strongly advised to provide correct author group and order of authors.
 Changes in authorship can only be made before the manuscript has been accepted and only if approved by the journal editor(s) upon written request with detailed explanation for asking the change.
 Also further documentation may be required.

 Manuscripts should be submitted electronically in Adobe Acrobat PDF format to the Editorial Office through the provided web interface.

 The author who submitted the article for publication will be denoted as a corresponding author.
 He/She manages all communication and correspondence regarding the article.
-Authors may indicate a member of the Editorial Board whom they consider appropriate for the article.
-However, assignment to that particular editor is not assured.
+Authors should indicate a member of the Editorial Board whom they consider appropriate for the article.

 In order to facilitate refereeing, copies of those papers (whether by the author or someone else) which are essential and referred to in the manuscript but are not conveniently accessible, should be enclosed.